-The choice of treatment depends mainly on the location of the tumor in the colon or rectum and the stage of the disease.
-Treatment for colorectal cancer may involve surgery, chemotherapy, biological therapy or radiation therapy.
-Some people have a combination of treatments.
-These treatments are described below.
+The choice of treatment depends mainly on the location of the tumor, whether it is in the colon or rectum, and the stage of colorectal cancer.

 Cancer treatment is either local therapy or systemic therapy: